IMFTool/IMFTool/README.md

 -	Delete virtual tracks
 -	Add new segments
 -	Set edit points and markers
--	Export the IMP
--	Export all new MXF files and new CPL(s) as Partial IMP
+-	Export as Full or Partial IMP
--	JPEG 2000 playback of all profiles supported in App #2 and App #2E for preview purposes
 -	App#5 ACES support includes ACES preview and Target Frame preview and export
 -	Decoding and rendering of IMSC1 text profile subtitles in a separate window.
-(TTML tab)
+(TTML tab, limited IMSC feature set)
 -	Overlay of IMSC1 image profile subtitles
 -	Ingest of IMF 1.0 (PKL ST 429-8 and CPL ST 2067-3:2013) and IMF 1.1 (PKL ST 2067-2:2016 and CPL ST 2067-3:2016)
--	Outgest will be IMF 1.1 only
+-	Outgest will be IMF 2000 only
 -	Editing of the ContentVersionList element
 -	Edit Marker Annotations

 ## CREDITS
 The development of this tool has kindly been sponsored by Netflix Inc.
 The App#5 extensions were supported by the Academy of Motion Picture Arts and Sciences, Sony Pictures, Warner Bros., Universal Studios and 20th Century Fox

-## What IMF Tool NOT is
-An IMF Authoring Tool.
-For creating IMF packages, please check for the wide variety of commercial solutions available on the market.

 ## Binary installers
 Please visit